krantos/code-challenge-factorial/README.md

 npm run report:generate
 ```

-Finally don't forget to clean the reports, if not, you will have mix and duplicated results.
+Finally don't forget to clean the reports, if not, you will mix previous results.
 ```bash
 # clean reports
 npm run report:clean